Recruiter Comments

 To increase my professionalism I am due to undertake the Degree in Recruitment Practice, I think that the more knowledge I can gain of the industry the better for myself, clients and candidates.
 I also think it shows that the company is committed to the industry we are in.

 Recruitment gets a bad press and sometimes rightly so, when I was last looking for a new job I put my CV on websites with only my mobile number for contact.
-A large well known rec to rec company took it upon themselves to track down my office number and call me there!!!
+A large well known rec to rec company took it upon themselves to track down my office number and call me there!Š

 Andrea Pillinger, DoveTail HRS

-I think professionalism has to be intrinsic to our business.
+"I think professionalism has to be intrinsic to our business.
 We believe in transparency at all times when dealing with clients and candidates alike.
 As such, all parties are aware where their details are being sent to and what opportunities lie therein.
-Hillman Saunders deal with organisations that understand our professional approach and that helps with building long-lasting mutually beneficial rewards.
+Blakemore Recruitment deals with organisations that understand our professional approach and that helps with building long-lasting mutually beneficial rewards."

-We invest in training, not just the technical skills but the soft skills and personal motivation.
+"We invest in training, not just the technical skills but the soft skills and personal motivation.
 That includes the managers, fee earners and support staff.
 Everyone needs to know what their job is and what it achieves, how it plugs into other roles and what impact it has on the organisation.
 This is best started from a formal induction (ours lasts about seven days, including systems training).
 Technical skills are then added for each role.
-A competency based approach means that managers can let staff get on with their roles, making informed decisions and feeding back initiatives.
-Management can get on with the business of managing the organisation, supporting staff and resolving issues that inevitably arise in business.

 Del Hunter FREC FInstSMM, SSR Personnel